Data-driven Banking in Practice

 The first requirement, however, is for the available data to be effectively and reliably recorded, analysed, and then enriched with additional relevant information.
 This challenging process is made possible with modern analytics solutions, which are also offered by specialised third-party providers such as Contovista (Contovista Enrichment Engine).

-Such technologies, for example those based on artificial intelligence (AI), lay the foundations for the digital revolution in banking.
+Such technologies, for example those based on artificial intelligence (AI) and generative AI (GenAI), lay the foundations for the digital revolution in banking.
 Below you can read an overview of the most important aspects of data-driven banking: what it brings, how it works, what hurdles need to be overcome, and how it is implemented in practice.

 1. Data, Data, Data: Why Data-Driven Banking Is the Future